OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 If you aren't able to resolve the authentication problems yourself using these troubleshooting tips, please reach out to our [support team](https://octopus.com/support) with:

 1. The contents of your OpenID Connect Metadata or the link to download it (see above) can be different for each Azure AD App.
-2. A copy of the decoded payload for some security tokens (see above) may work as expected, and others are not.
+2. A copy of the decoded payload for some security tokens (see above) may work as expected, and others will not.
 3. A screenshot of the Octopus User Accounts, including their username, email address, and Name.